Overview and construction impacts

 With a lot of patience, we’ll all get through construction together and benefit from a safer and more reliable highway.

-- Traffic pattern changes and turning restrictions on SW Allen Boulevard are currently in place.
+- Traffic pattern changes and turning restrictions on SW Allen Boulevard are currently in place through fall 2022.

 - No left turns from southbound SW Allen Boulevard off-ramp.
 Limited space for right turns for freight and large trucks.

 - No left turns from SW Allen Boulevard onto the southbound on-ramp.

 - Intermittent closures of existing auxiliary lanes and shoulders on OR 217 and nearby local roads throughout the project area.
 Various on- and off-ramps are narrower, but will remain open, unless stated otherwise.

 - Intermittent nighttime work throughout the project area.
 We have a 24/7 noise hotline for night noise concerns: (503) 412-2349.

 - In Tigard between OR 99W and SW Greenburg Road on both sides of the highway.

 - In Beaverton between SW Hall Boulevard and SW Denney Road along northbound OR 217.